-A taxidermy giraffe specimen (shown above) will stand in Hintze Hall from 2017 onwards, alongside a mounted giraffe skeleton.
+A taxidermy giraffe specimen stands in Hintze Hall, alongside a mounted giraffe skeleton.

 Under the same roof as the skeleton of a blue whale, the specimens are a stark reminder of the impact of human activity on wild mammal populations.